jhu99/scbean/README.md

 **Note**:

-- Please make sure that the `pip` is for python>=3.6.
+- Please make sure your python version >= 3.7.
 The current release depends on tensorflow with version 2.4.0.
 Install tenserfolow-gpu if gpu is avialable on the machine.

 - If there is a need to run large data sets, we provide version 1.1.1 (depending on tensorflow 1.15.1), which uses sparseTensor to reduce memory usage.